All Products

 When you assume the RAM role by using the RAM user to obtain temporary access credentials, you must use the AccessKey pair (AccessKey ID and AccessKey secret) of the RAM user, not the AccessKey pair of the Alibaba Cloud account.

-This error message is returned when the validity period of the temporary access credentials does not fall within the valid range.
+This error occurs because the validity period of the temporary access credentials does not fall within the expected range.
 Specify the validity period based on the following rules:

-• If the default maximum session duration of the role (3,600 seconds) is used, the minimum validity period is 900 seconds and the maximum validity period is 3,600 seconds for the temporary access credentials.
+• If the default maximum session duration (3,600 seconds) is used, the minimum validity period is 900 seconds and the maximum validity period is 3,600 seconds for the temporary access credentials.

 • If a custom maximum session duration is specified for the role, the minimum validity period is 900 seconds and the maximum validity period is the same as the specified maximum session duration.
 The maximum session duration of the role ranges from 3,600 to 43,200 seconds.